9001/copyparty/docs/rclone.md

 # creating the config file

+the copyparty "connect" page at `/?hc` (so for example http://127.0.0.1:3923/?hc) will generate commands to autoconfigure rclone for your server

+**if you prefer to configure rclone manually, continue reading:**

 replace `hunter2` with your password, or remove the `hunter2` lines if you allow anonymous access